GeoWerkstatt/interlis-check-service/README.md

     #   - CUSTOM_VENDOR_LINK=https://www.example.com
     #     Optional link to the vendors webpage
     #     The link is only taken into account if there is a corresponding vendor.png
-    environment:
-      - PUID=1000
-      - PGID=1000

     # Expose ports (HOST:CONTAINER)
     #
     # ports:
-    #   - 3080:80
+    #   - 3080:8080
-    #     Map port 80 in the container to any desired port on the Docker host
+    #     Map port 8080 in the container to any desired port on the Docker host
-    #     INTERLIS Web-Check-Service web app runs on port 80 inside the container
+    #     INTERLIS Web-Check-Service web app runs on port 8080 inside the container
     ports:
-      - 3080:80
+      - 3080:8080
 ```

 ## Individuelle Anpassung